lm-ut/CADD_summary/README.md

 IMPORTANT:
 -CADD scores for homozygous alleles are not counted twice, just once.
--Multiple entries for one positions are discarded, only one is taken into account
+-Multiple entries for one position are discarded, only one is taken into account

 #### Usage: python script.py --vep file.vep --tfile tfile --output cadd_sum_output